 The first thing we liked about this bridge is how it felt to the touch of our palm.
 The still block saddles are really smooth and made of powder-coated steel with a beautiful chrome finish.
 We felt comfortable performing a number of techniques, including palm muting.

 We then played through a series of our pedals, including some distortion, overdrive, and fuzz units.
-The sustain of our Strat was improved a bit, and this was noticeable mostly on distorted parts, especially single lines that had a bit of reverb added to them.
+The sustain of our Strat was improved a bit.
+This was noticeable mostly on distorted parts, especially single lines that had a bit of reverb added to them.

 The Fender American Series Strat Tremolo Bridge also did well in the stability department.
 Our tuning remained stable throughout our tests, even with constant full bends all over the fretboard and some intense dives on the tremolo arm.